riyasalmoe/ultimate-product-catalogue/readme.txt

 * Spanish product catalog (Thanks to Irene L.)
 * Turkish product catalog (Thanks to Ayhan)

+You can also view the official WordPress.org community translations for the product catalog plugin here: https://translate.wordpress.org/projects/wp-plugins/ultimate-product-catalogue/

-Thanks to James K for a number of excellent product catalog features
+Thanks to James K for a number of excellent product catalog features.

 = For help and support, please see: =